The World Of Work & Money, According To Cardi B

-Name a celebrity who epitomizes the millennial era more than Cardi B — I'll wait.
+Name a celebrity who epitomises the millennial era more than Cardi B — I'll wait.

 At only 25, Cardi (a.k.a.
 Bardi, a.k.a.
 Bacardi) has the cheerful irreverence, culture-straddling perspective, and single-minded ambition that has defined a generation of young adults.
 She raps and sings in two languages, has strong feelings about tax transparency, and is open about her politics.
 She's not afraid to laugh at herself now and then, but she also wants to be taken seriously.